udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 The code for this step is contained the IPython notebook located in "./perspective_transform.ipynb".

 First I choose four points on the source image and corresponding desired points on the destination image.
-The transformation matrix was found by using the 'cv2.getPerspectiveTransform()' function.
+The transformation matrix was found by using the `cv2.getPerspectiveTransform()` function.
 I also found the inverse transformation matrix by swapping source and destination points.
 I saved these matrices in transform_matrix.pkl file.
-I then applied this trasformation to the test image using 'warpImage()' function and obtained the below result.
+I then applied this trasformation to the test image using `warpImage()` helper function and obtained the below result.
 The four red dots on the left image are source points and 4 red dots on the right image are destination points.
 The source points were selected such that they lie on the lane lines of the original image. the destination points were adjusted until the lanes lines appeared parallel in destination warped image.

 Final source and destination points: